 Article 4 Directions

-The effect that this type of direction has on the area is to remove permitted development rights, so that you have to obtain full planning permissions from the local authorities before you can begin any building work.
-Article 4 directions are never are never put into place without being very carefully considered first.
-This is because the council may have to pay compensation to people who are looking to get any work done on their property, but were denied the planning permission to do so, who would otherwise have been able to do it under the permitted development rights.
+The effect that this type of direction has on the area is to remove permitted development rights so that you have to obtain full planning permissions from the local authorities before you can begin any building work.
+Article 4 directions are never put into place without being very carefully considered first.
+This is because the council may have to pay compensation to people who are looking to get any work done on their property but were denied the planning permission to do so, and who would otherwise have been able to do it under the permitted development rights.

 In Milton Keynes, there are currently two areas which have article 4 directions issued to them – they are Olney conservation area and Wolverton conservation area.

 Written by Jade Turney – Building Tectonics Ltd.